-Understanding New Year Celebrations
+Exploring New Year Celebrations Around the World

-Language Skills and Activities
+Language Skills Through New Year Activities

-Reading and Comprehension:
+-Reading and Comprehension:

 Interactive Activities